pybites/pybites.github.io-source/content/django-zip.md

 		path('', include('archive.urls', namespace='archive')),
 	]

-I use the admin app that Django comes equipped with and make a new link to the `urls.py` file of the `archive` app we created.
-Let's create that one next:
+Apart from the default admin routes (`admin.site.urls`), we namespace the `archive` app's routes, defining them in the app:

 archive/urls.py